While some of us may get anxious about flying, it’s pretty common and known to be generally safe for people — but what about for our pets?

 HSUS also warns to consider your breed when flying — it may matter quite a bit.
 “Air travel can be particularly dangerous for animals with ‘pushed in’ faces (the medical term is ‘brachycephalic’), such as Bulldogs, pugs and Persian cats.
 Their short nasal passages leave them especially vulnerable to oxygen deprivation and heat stroke.”

-When preparing to fly, there are some steps you can take to help guard against pet injuries or deaths.
+When preparing to fly, take these steps to help guard against pet injuries or death:

-- Talk to your veterinarian.
+- Talk with your veterinarian.
 You will likely need to get a health certificate for your pet before flying, so this is the perfect time to discuss health concerns.
 Discuss sedation if relevant, as well as microchipping.

 - Research airline carriers to evaluate their history of pet-related issues.

-- If using a carrier, spend a few weeks at home helping your animal become accustomed to the carrier.
+- Spend a few weeks at home helping your pet become accustomed to the carrier.
 Let them lie in it, give them treats in it, etc.

 - Call your chosen airline to discuss your concerns and ask any questions you might have about your animal’s transport.
 You can also view airlines’ individual animal policies on their websites.